 Stephen King's 11/22/63, deals with Jake Epping, a man from 2011, attempting to prevent the assassination of Kennedy by going back in time.
 He has five years in which to do it (he can only go back to September 9, 1958), but he refuses to make a move against Oswald until he can be as sure as he can that Oswald was the lone gunman.
 He'd be wasting his time if the conspiracy theorists were correct and Oswald was just a piece that could be replaced.
 King's version of events dismisses the conspiracy theories; Oswald is acting alone and independently.
 Jake and Sadie manage to distract him just as he fires the first shot.
 It goes wide and the assassination is prevented.
 But when Jake returns to 2011, he finds that his meddling has caused the whole world to go to shit.

 Similar to King's novel, but written 30 years earlier, Stanley Shapiro's A Time to Remember is about a man who goes back in time, and specifically to the book depository just a few minutes before Kennedy was killed, to stop the assassination.
 Unfortunately, he gets there too late, he gets blamed for the assassination, and Lee Harvey Oswald is labeled a hero for helping capture him.
-Eventually, the man who built the time machine the hero uses goes back himself the day before the assassination, kills Oswald, and sets everything right.
+Eventually, the man who built the time machine the hero uses goes back himself the day before the assassination and completely averts Hitler's Time Travel Exemption Act.

 The Illuminatus!
 Trilogy had a field day with this; Oswald is about to shoot when he spots the man on the grassy knoll, who in turn is about to shoot when he sees a rifle poking out of a sewer grate, who in turn....
 In its entirety, there was Oswald in the book depository, Harry Coin at the sewer at the Triple Underpass, a mafia gunman on the roof of a nearby restaurant, John Dillinger (one out of five) on the Grassy Knoll, and a fifth man behind him, who actually shot the fatal shots.
 Motive?
 Kennedy's speech about the final frontier made the stock prices of "Blue Sky Inc." skyrocket, just after the man had sold all his shares.